QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 ## Computation

+We describe  two ways to compute an equilibrium:

+ * a shooting algorithm
-In the following sections, we will apply two methods to solve the model: the shooting algorithm and residual minimization using the Euler equation {eq}`eq:diff_second` and feasibility condition {eq}`eq:feasi_capital`.
+ * a residual-minimization method that focuses on imposing  Euler equation {eq}`eq:diff_second` and the  feasibility condition {eq}`eq:feasi_capital`.

-### Method 1: Shooting Algorithm
+### Shooting Algorithm

+This algorithm deploys the following steps.

 1. Solve the equation {eq}`eq:diff_second_steady` for the terminal steady-state capital $\bar{k}$ that corresponds to the permanent policy vector $\bar{z}$.